Donate Now!

 Apply to become a TTP mentee:

-Interested residents are encouraged to apply by completing the Expression of Interest and a representative from the OPWS will be in touch with next steps.
+Interested candidates meeting the above eligibility criteria are encouraged to apply by completing the Expression of Interest and a representative from the OPWS will be in touch with next steps.

 TTP Mentors

-Time commitment: Participate in up to 10 hours of mentorship (in person or virtual) per academic year.
+• Participate in up to 10 hours of mentorship (in person or virtual) per academic year (this is the amount that is funded – 10 hours per year, per mentee, for one year only.)

-• Complete three skills development sessions and a self-paced online module for continuing professional development.
+• Complete three accredited skills development sessions and an accredited self-paced online module for continuing professional development.
+The coaching and mentoring skills are highly transferable and will serve well in whatever you do in your clinical teaching practice.

 • Fill out a brief mid-point survey and a final evaluation to help enhance the program.